jtheletter/TweetsLineByLine/readme.md

 ### For each written work:

+- Save the work’s lines to the `lines` directory, and add its name to the `works.js` list.
-- Create an individual Twitter account.
+- Create a Twitter account.
-- Generate tokens/keys to authorize Twitter app to post to Twitter account ([here](https://medium.com/geekculture/how-to-create-multiple-bots-with-a-single-twitter-developer-account-529eaba6a576) is one way to do so).
+- Generate tokens/keys to authorize the Twitter app to post to the Twitter account ([here](https://medium.com/geekculture/how-to-create-multiple-bots-with-a-single-twitter-developer-account-529eaba6a576) is one way to do so).
+Save to `config/twitter/<work>/dev.js`.
 - Create an index value (initialized to zero) in AWS SSM Parameter Store.
+Save its region in `config/aws/<work>/`.
 - Create an AWS lambda function.
   - Create from scratch.
   - Set function name to the work’s name.